ARE YOU AND YOUR PARTNER EXPERIENCING CHRONIC STRESS?

 Do you feel more like business partners or ships-in-the-night than the lovers you once were?

-The quality of our close relationships makes a big difference in the quality of our everyday lives.
+Our close relationships make a big difference in the quality of our everyday lives.

 A resilient relationship can provide the love, comfort and support we need to help us express our authentic selves, share our hopes, fears and dreams and manage the inevitable stresses of our lives.
 This resource is especially important in challenging times and impacts our physical, emotional, family and community health in myriad ways.